Lung transplant is surgery to replace one or both diseased lungs with healthy lungs from a human donor.

 Lungs can also be given by living donors.
 Two or more people are needed.
 Each person donates a segment (lobe) of their lung.
 This forms an entire lung for the person who is receiving it.

 During lung transplant surgery, you are asleep and pain-free (under general anesthesia).
 A surgical cut is made in the chest.
-Lung transplant surgery is done with the use of a heart-lung machine.
-This device does the work of your heart while your heart is stopped for the surgery.
+Lung transplant surgery is often done with the use of a heart-lung machine.
+This device does the work of your heart and lungs while your heart and lungs are stopped for the surgery.

 After the cut is made, the major steps during lung transplant surgery include: